elHornair/seb-release/README.md

 5. Check the logs for admin user and password (they will be automatically generated when the service is started up with an empty database)
-6. In Swagger, you can click on `Authorize` and fill both the credentials of your user (that you got from the logs) and the basic Auth credentials (that you set in the `.env` file).
+6. In Swagger, you can click on `Authorize` and fill both the credentials of your user (that you got from the logs) and the basic Auth credentials (user: `guiClient`, password that you set in the `.env` file).
 You now have an access token and can play with the API.

-## Setup current RAP GUI service
+### Setup current RAP GUI service

 This is not required, but can help understand how the current application works.